 The fast-paced growth of the online gambling industry is remarkable.
-It is estimated that the size of the global online gambling market is around $30 billion as opposed to $21 billion in 2010.
+It appears that sites like misiqq, which offer users the chance to play a variety of online casino games and win big, are popping up from everywhere.
+That is indeed true, as it is estimated that the size of the global online gambling market is around $30 billion as opposed to $21 billion in 2010.
 Despite it being such a lucrative business, huge potential markets outlawed not only online gambling, but gambling altogether.

 Probably the most surprising is the ban on online gambling in the U.S. In 2006 the Unlawful Internet Gambling Enforcement Act (UIGEA) shattered the dreams of getting on the online market of many casino operators.
 The Act “prohibits gambling businesses from knowingly accepting payments in connection with the participation of another person in a bet or wager that involves the use of the Internet and that is unlawful under any federal or state law.”
 The arguments advanced for the enforcement of this Act concern matters of public policy.
 Pursuant to this regulation online casino operators around the world have closed their doors to U.S. citizens.